vnnkl/plex_trailer_checker/README.md

 - Try switching between German (`de`) and English (`en`) language settings

 **Download failures**
-- Check internet connection
+- Switch language settings in config.json (try both 'de' and 'en')
 - Verify YouTube videos are accessible in your region
-- Check available disk space
+- Check internet connection and available disk space

 ### Connection Issues
 - Ensure your Plex server URL is correct and accessible